Working on a number of commercial disputes for clients in Hong Kong

 Who uses it?

-Slaughter and May is said to advise more London Stock Market, FTSE 100 and FTSE 250 clients than any other firm in the UK but it is reluctant to name names.
+Slaughter and May was said in one 2017 guide to advise more London Stock Market, FTSE 100 and FTSE 250 clients than any other firm in the UK but it is reluctant to name names.

-Clients that are on the record include the UK’s Standard Chartered Bank, German power utility RWE, Spain’s Repsol, Swedish financial group SEB, Sociedade de Fomento Industrial (a major Indian exporter of iron ore), Cable & Wireless, Siemens and Rolls-Royce.
+Clients that are on the record include the UK’s Standard Chartered Bank, Kazakhstan’s ForteBank (formerly known as Alliance Bank), German power utility RWE, Spain’s Repsol, Swedish financial group SEB, Sociedade de Fomento Industrial (a major Indian exporter of iron ore), Cable & Wireless, Orange, Kosmos Energy, Siemens and Rolls-Royce.

 The firm earned a “disputes deal of the year” award from India Business Law Journal in 2012 after it won an ICC award for Indian ore exporter SFI in a dispute with state-owned Pakistan Steel Mills Corporation that raised challenging economic and political issues.
 It also helped to enforce the award in Canada.